-The best fruit enzymes in skincare:
+The best digestive fruit enzymes in skincare

 Papaya enzymes dissolve and remove dead skin cells, improving skin tone and texture.
 Papaya may also help with wound healing and reduce inflammation.

-Banana peels are rich in enzymes, and the enzymes in banana skin have a pulling action that will draw the foreign toxins to the skin's surface, making it much easier to exfoliate.
+Banana peels are rich in enzymes, and the enzymes in banana skin have a pulling action that will draw foreign toxins to the skin's surface, making it much easier to exfoliate.

 Passionfruit enzyme is an intense boost of antioxidants that are the perfect option for skincare.
-They contain compounds that help prevent the skin from free radicals and repair UV damage.
+They contain compounds that help prevent the skin from free radicals and repair U.V. damage.

 The range of vitamins and antioxidants packed into guava will work wonders for your skin.
 For example, its antioxidants will protect your skin from damage, which can slow down its aging process, helping prevent wrinkles.

 The high vitamin C content in mango helps support your body's natural collagen production.
 In addition, the high antioxidant content helps prevent sun damage and premature aging.
-Mangos also hydrate your skin when combined in a skincare product and applied topically.
+Mangos also hydrate your skin when combined with a skincare product and applied topically.

 Should you try fruit enzymes for health benefits?